-Fully Integrated Readiness for Service Training (FIRST) is an enhanced, three-year medical school curriculum linked to a North Carolina Family Medicine Residency, followed by three years of service to North Carolina with ongoing practice support.
+Fully Integrated Readiness for Service Training (FIRST) is an enhanced, three-year medical school curriculum linked to a North Carolina Residency Program, followed by three years of service to North Carolina with ongoing practice support.

-The FIRST program consists of two parts: a three-year accelerated and enhanced medical school curriculum to fast-track into a NC Family Medicine Residency, followed by three years of service in North Carolina with ongoing support in practice.
+The FIRST program consists of two parts: a three-year accelerated and enhanced medical school curriculum to fast-track into a participating North Carolina medical residency program, followed by three years of service in North Carolina with ongoing support in practice.
 Read below for details of the two program components.

 Medical School: Three-Year MD Curriculum

-FIRST Scholars have the highest priority in the match for UNC and affiliated North Carolina Family Medicine Residency Programs including MAHEC Family Medicine residency programs in Asheville, Hendersonville, and Boone.
+The FIRST program currently offers a choice of four specialties: family medicine, general surgery, pediatrics, and psychiatry.
+FIRST Scholars have the highest priority in the match for UNC and affiliated North Carolina residency programs including MAHEC residency programs in Asheville, Hendersonville, and Boone.

 Service: Three Years of Service to North Carolina